-We recognise that this could be challenging in some situations, particularly for younger children, where staff will implement social distancing measures as far as they are practicably able, whilst ensuring children are kept safe and well cared for.
+We recognise that this will be very new and could be challenging in some situations, particularly for younger children, where staff will implement social distancing measures as far as they are practicably able, whilst ensuring children are kept safe and well cared for.

 Similarly, there may be exceptional situations with children where social distancing is superseded by our duty of care towards them (such as if a child seriously hurts themselves or others).
 In these situations, the headteacher will be called and staff will again take all possible precautions, whilst ensuring that these children remain safe and are well cared for.
 In all other circumstances, the expectation for social distancing and safe behaviour is now an important part of our behaviour policy.
 This is intended to ensure that children can learn and thrive in a positive, orderly and safe environment.

 This policy should be applied proportionately for younger children to encourage positive and safe behaviour rather than to apply sanctions for accidental lapses.
 For older children, there may be situations where they are deliberately breaching expectations for social distancing and safe behaviour and it is important that staff respond to this consistently.
-Children will be reminded of the expectation regularly and expected to amend their behaviour.